COMSYS/parameter-exchange/README.md

 4. Execute `create_container.sh` [You can change the container and image name in this file, default is *(erikb/)pppe_full* for *Privacy-Preserving Parameter Exchange*]
 5. You can start the container via `docker start pppe_full` and attach via `docker attach pppe_full`.
 If you want to open a new bash, use: `docker exec -it pppe_full bash`.
-6. The Cython code has still to be compiled because the directory is only accessible after first start of the container.
-See *Modifications* below for a manual how to do this.
+6. The Cython code has still to be compiled because the directory is only accessible after the first start of the container.
+See *Modifications* below for a manual on how to do this.

 ## Library Versions: